Last updated:

 - Agreement of a probationary period

-- Subordination with other persons/charge
+- Subordination to other persons/charge

 - Periodic remuneration